AI Ambitions: Kao Data Breaks Ground on Fourth UK Data Center

 Speaking at the construction kickoff event today, Lamb said the Stockport site – a former concrete works – aligns with the company’s sustainability goals.

 “The UK is constrained in size, and therefore land is at a premium,” he said.
-“Our view is that we don't need to build data centers on greenbelt land, but that we should be repurposing facilities like this for data sense developments in the country.”
+“Our view is that we don't need to build data centers on greenbelt land, but that we should be repurposing facilities like this for data center developments in the country.”

 Lamb said the new facility in the North West of England will also play an important role in helping diversify the nation’s data infrastructure.